thorchain/docs/thornodes/fullnode/thornode-linux.md

 ---
-description: Setting up a fullnode on plain Linux
+description: Setting up a fullnode on Linux
 ---

 # Thornode on Linux

-This guide shows how to set up a Thorchain daemon and optionally Midgard.
-It doesn't handle Bifrost or other L1 client deployments.

 {% hint style="info" %}
 The steps shown here are tested on `Ubuntu 24.04`, different distributions may need adjustments to the commands.